This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Patellar Fracture Repair

-A patellar fracture repair is surgery to repair a fractured and displaced patella.
+A patellar fracture repair is surgery to repair a fractured and displaced patella (kneecap).

 - You may need to wear a splint or brace on your leg until surgery.
 This helps decrease movement and helps prevent further injury to your kneecap.

 - You may need an x-ray, CT scan, or MRI before surgery.
-These tests take pictures of your knee so caregivers can see the fracture.
-Caregivers can also check for damage to the tissues, blood vessels, and muscles in and around your knee.
-Caregivers use these tests to help plan your surgery.
-Ask your caregiver for more information about these and other tests you may need.
+Your surgeon may use these tests to help plan your surgery.
+Ask for more information about these and other tests you may need.
 Write down the correct date, time, and location of each test.

 The night before your surgery:

 You may be told not to eat or drink anything after midnight.